 Chained CPI grows more slowly than the traditional CPI measure which is relevant since any increase in IRA contribution limits would be linked to inflation.
 In other words, adjustment for inflation impacts the way in which the new tax brackets will rise over time, as well as the maximum contributions you’re allowed to make to IRAs and 401(k)s.
 Hence, if the formula for evaluating the impact of inflation is limited (chained CPI versus traditional CPI), then the increase in IRA contribution limits could rise more slowly in future years.

-Retirement contribution limit increases are always a good thing.
+The increase of IRA and Solo 401k contribution limits is always a good thing.
 You may not always be able to max out your contributions every year, but it’s nice to know that the option is there to do so.
-Afterall, doesn’t everyone want to retire as quickly as possible?
+After all, doesn’t everyone want to retire as quickly as possible?

 If you have any questions about any of these plans and/or limits, please give us a call at 800.472.0646.